-Family businesses have a rich history here in the U.S. In fact, of the Fortune 500 brands dominating the economy today, almost 35% are considered family-owned.
-While few of us have the possibility of being handed down a major corporation, parents generally consider their children to be the first in line to inherit both the assets of a business and the management.
+Family businesses have a rich history here in the U.S. In fact, 90% of American businesses are family-owned or controlled.
+Parents generally consider their children to be the first in line to inherit both the assets of a business and the management.
 Plumbers, farmers, food truck operators, and even franchisers are quick to look to their next generation of the family name to carry on the tradition – and the operation – of their carefully-built business empire.

 More Are Saying “No, Thanks”

 There is no shortage of films and books telling the age-old tale of the founding father hoping that their child will get into the family business – only to realize that they want the autonomy to choose their own career path.
 It’s no longer socially acceptable to assume that “Smith and Sons” will ever include the sons, especially as the Millennial generation prides itself on individuality and doing the thing that causes them the most career (and personal) fulfillment.
 While Gen Y is the most likely to start up a side-hustle and take some career risks, they also want to make their own mark on the world.
 If fixing leaky pipes isn’t their thing, they are likely to move on.

 It’s impossible to know just how many biz kids have passed on the opportunity to continue a business legacy, but we do know that businesses tend to more at risk with each passing generation.
 Second generation companies have a survival rate of just 30%, and those that make it into the fourth generation are a tiny remnant (at just over 3%.)
 While we can’t speculate why the attrition rate is so negative, you can’t deny that some founders’ families just aren’t that into it and may be lacking the skills to continue with such an entrepreneurial endeavor.